About SEACE

 About IAFOR’s Education Conferences

-Globalised education systems are becoming increasing socially, ethnically and culturally diverse.
+Globalised education systems are becoming increasingly socially, ethnically and culturally diverse.
 However, education is often defined through discourses embedded in Western paradigms as globalised education systems become increasingly determined by dominant knowledge economies.
 Policies, practices and ideologies of education help define and determine ways in which social justice is perceived and acted out.
-What counts as "education" and as "knowledge" can appear uncontestable but is in fact both contestable and partial.
+What counts as “education” and as “knowledge” can appear uncontestable but is in fact both contestable and partial.
 Discourses of learning and teaching regulate and normalise gendered and classed, racialised and ethnicised understandings of what learning is and who counts as a learner.

 In many educational settings and contexts throughout the world, there remains an assumption that teachers are the possessors of knowledge which is to be imparted to students, and that this happens in neutral, impartial and objective ways.
 However, learning is about making meaning, and learners can experience the same teaching in very different ways.
 Students (as well as teachers) are part of complex social, cultural, political, ideological and personal circumstances, and current experiences of learning will depend in part on previous ones, as well as on age, gender, social class, culture, ethnicity, varying abilities and more.